Easter Sunday Raid: British preparations

 Upon Japan's entry into the Second World War, the air defences on Ceylon consisted of only four obsolescent three-inch anti-aircraft guns at Trincomalee.
 The sole RAF squadron was 273 Squadron based at China Bay near Trincomalee; it flew four Vickers Vildebeest and four Fairey Seals torpedo bombers.
 With the loss of Singapore in February 1942, British planners identified the island as essential to the defence of India and Allied lines of communication through the Indian Ocean.
-The threat of Japanese carrier-bourne air attack was recognized from the examples of Pearl Harbor in December 1941 and Darwin in February 1942.
+The threat of Japanese carrier-borne air attack was recognized from the examples of Pearl Harbor in December 1941 and Darwin in February 1942.

 Ceylon's air defences were reinforced in early 1942.
-Eight Hawker Hurricane fighters arrived on 23 February fighters; they flew in from Karachi where they had been assembled from crates delivered by Cefn-Y-Bryn.
+Eight Hawker Hurricane fighters arrived on 23 February; they flew in from Karachi where they had been assembled from crates delivered by Cefn-Y-Bryn.
 60 Hurricanes arrived on 6 and 7 March; they were ferried by HMS Indomitable from the Middle East for 30 and 261 Squadrons RAF; a Hurricane from 30 Squadron was lost in a crash at sea on 4 April.
 On 5 April, there were 37 or 38 serviceable Hurricanes near Colombo.
 By 4 April, there were 803 and 806 Naval Air Squadrons (NAS) from the FAA, and 44 Fairey Fulmars.
 The number of anti-aircraft guns increased to 144 by 4 April.

 222 Group also received Consolidated PBY Catalina flying boats, which spotted and shadowed the Japanese fleet during the raid.
 The only air reinforcement to Ceylon in the two months after 7 December 1941 consisted of the first Catalina.
 By 4 April, there were seven operational aircraft; four RAF, two Royal Canadian Air Force (RCAF), and one Dutch.
 Two RAF and three Dutch were unserviceable, with at least some being overhauled at Bangalore.
 Two more RCAF aircraft arrived on 6 and 7 April after the raid started.
 Squadrons operating Catalinas included 205 Squadron RAF and 413 Squadron RCAF.

 Other air reinforcements included maritime and naval strike aircraft.

 The airbases at Ratmalana, near Colombo, and China Bay were expanded.
 Another was established at the Colombo Racecourse to relieve congestion at Ratmalana.
 The Catalinas operated from Koggala and the adjacent lagoon, near the southern tip of the island.
 The Japanese were unaware of the bases at the Colombo Racecourse and Koggala.

 Colombo and Trincomalee each received a radar station.

 The Colombo radar station unit was AMES 254.
 Its personnel arrived on 18 March and its equipment on 22 March.
-The station became operational at the Royal Colombo Golf Club - about 6 mi north of Ratmalana - on 25 March, and was connected by telephone to the No. 20 Operations Room on 28 March.
+The station became operational at the Royal Colombo Golf Club – about 6 mi north of Ratmalana – on 25 March, and was connected by telephone to the No. 20 Operations Room on 28 March.

 The station at Trincomalee was established by AMES 272.